-1. Open the VersaPro project containing the tags (variables) that will be ported to OPC server.

-- 2. Open the Variable Declaration Table by clicking View | Variable Declaration Table. - 3.
-Next, decide which group the tags of interest belong to.
+- 1. To start, open the VersaPro project containing the tags (variables) that will be ported over to OPC server. - 2.
+Open the Variable Declaration Table by clicking View | Variable Declaration Table. - 3.
+Next, decide the Group to which the tags of interest belong.
 The default groups available are Global, Local, All, System and Temporary.

-Note: All does not include the variables from the System group.
-To import System variables and Global/Local/All variables, multiple imports (that is, multiple SNF files) are required.
+The group All does not include the variables from the System group.
+In order for System and Global/Local/All variables to be imported, multiple imports are required (that is, multiple SNF files must be created).

-- 4. Click on the group's tab to bring its variables to the front.
-Next, highlight the tags of interest via the mouse or menu.
-For more information, refer to Highlighting VersaPro Variables. - 5.
-Select Tools | Export Variables.
+4. Click on the group's tab to bring its variables to the front, and then highlight all tags of interest.
+Then click Tools | Export Variables.
+For more information, refer to Highlighting VersaPro Variables.

-6. When prompted, select Shared Name File (.snf) and then specify a name.
+5. When prompted, select Shared Name File (.snf) and then specify a name.
 VersaPro will export the project's contents into this SNF file.